zenzike/effective/README.md

 ghci> handle writer (tell ["Hello", "World!"]) :: ([String], ()) (["Hello","World!"],())
 ```
-Using this, values can be written as the ouput of a program.
+Using this, values can be written as the output of a program.

 Now the task is to interpret all `putStrLn` operations in terms of the
 `tell` operation: